 What Components are Essential to Team Building:

 We could look at a number of Scripture passages to help us learn how to do that, but for now we’ll focus on Philippians 2.
-Upcoming posts we look at these lessons:
+Upcoming posts will look at these lessons:

 1) Teams need to align with God’s purposes.
 Unity is much more likely when it’s based on a high enough purpose, not just a task or project.